+As the patient numbers began to decrease from the original forty down to the current remaining six, the work at the Cheshire took less and less of our time.
+Following the daily morning round we often found the afternoons free for us to wander around the hillside, or take a ride into town, or as became our popular choice explore the surroundings on horseback.
 We came to know of Eve, an English guy living in Ethiopia who owned some stables on the Cheshire premises.
 Since this was so convenient and easy to arrange we went out for hours trekking through forests, jumping over streams, galloping through fields.
-With Jigsaw and Polly as our noble steeds, we soaked up the sun and immersed ourselves in the beautiful highs and lows of the hills and valleys surrounding us.
-On route we spotted hoards of magnificent African fish eagles by a semi dried reservoir in the fields, as well as ibises and a mongoose.
+With Jigsaw and Polly as our noble steeds, we soaked up the sun and immersed ourselves in the beautiful highs and lows of the hills and valleys surro

+nificent African fish eagles by a semi dried reservoir in the fields, as well as ibises and a mongoose.
 Ethiopia has been a very pleasurable and hospitable host to us over the past six weeks.
 Our experience here has been unique in many ways and the links and ties we’ve made here are strong and sure to last.
 The people we have met have been so broad in their lifestyles from local Ethiopians to foreign aid workers or foreigners who have married and settled amongst Ethiopians, all of whom have inspired us in their own way.
 The lessons we have learned from the way of life here have taught us to appreciate the lifestyles we have back home and that we have much to be thankful for in way of opportunities and potential.
 Most of all it is a reminder that wherever you go, although life may not always be fair, it is still a life worth living.

 Hiba